omegamarkos/omegamarkos.github.io/_posts/2020-04-27-the_explanatory_data_analysis_steps.markdown

 ```
 kchouse_corr[‘price’].sort_values(ascending = False)
 ```
-The correlation matrix shows that price has a strong positive correlation with sqft of living area and grade.
+The correlation matrix shows that price has a strong positive correlation with sqft of living area and grade.<br>
 **5. Identification of important features:**
 Other than checking for linearity.
 It is important to check for multipolarity.
 If there is a linear relationship between the feature variables that means we are double-counting the effect of a feature on a target variable.
 Also, when we measure the effect of a change on one feature variable, we assume that the other features are constant. but if they are multicollinear that breaks the assumption.
 This is my first data science project & I enjoyed applying what I learn so far.
 I am excited and looking forward to learning more.